theupdateframework/pep-maximum-security-model/README.rst

 * Offline keys are safe and securely stored.

-* Attackers can compromise at least one of PyPI's trusted keys stored online, and may do so at once or over a period of time.
+* Attackers can compromise at least one of PyPI's trusted keys that are stored online, and may do so at once or over a period of time.

 * Attackers can respond to client requests.

-An attacker is considered successful if they can cause a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
-If the attacker is preventing the installation of updates, they want clients to not realize there is anything wrong.
+Attackers are considered successful if they can cause a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
+When an attacker is preventing the installation of updates, the attacker's goal is that clients *not* realize that anything is wrong.

 Definitions